Skip to main content

 I was early to AI in 2018—here's what I learned

 In 2018, I shipped an AI-generated audio news product at NU.nl that reached 90,000 daily listeners.
-This was before GPT-3, before the AI hype cycle.
-Here's what that experience taught me about adopting emerging technology.
+This was before GPT-3, before the AI hype cycle, before every startup had "AI-powered" in their tagline.
+Here's what that experience taught me about adopting emerging technology—and why most of it still applies today.

 The Project

-The solution: AI-generated audio summaries of news articles, delivered as a daily podcast.
+The solution: AI-generated audio summaries of news articles, delivered as a daily podcast and available as on-demand audio on every article page.

 Why It Worked